Keycloak

 The realm to be used is identified by the ID of the stage (e.g., tst, dev, prd).
 This allows the management of different platform installations using a single Keycloak instance.
 The ID is specified in the inventory (see inventory customization guide).

-The master realm is not used for the platform management, it is only used for managing keycloak itself.
+The master realm is not used for the platform management; it is only used for managing Keycloak itself.

-Realms are configured in the section Realm settings.
-To create a new realm, navigate to Realms and create a new realm representing the environment for the platform and dataspaces (e.g., CCPlatformRealm).
+.
+To create a new realm, navigate to Realms and create a new realm representing the environment for the platform and data spaces (e.g., CCPlatformRealm

 The general configuration of the realm is pre-configured by the installation of the platform.
 If you extend the scope of the platform installation/deployment, the needed configuration objects can be added later by the installation/deployment.
 Objects that are configured in Keycloak will not be deleted by the installation/deployment scripts.
-Details about these objects are describe in the following.
+Details about these objects are described in the following.

-3.2.
 Clients

 Keycloak clients are applications or services that utilize Keycloak for authentication and authorization.
 They can be web apps, mobile apps, or backend services.
 Clients interact with Keycloak for user authentication, session management, and access control.
 Keycloak provides various client adapters for different platforms to simplify integration and enforce security policies.

-The Clients section displays the pre-configured clients (services) available on the platform.
-Currently, the "geostack_public" client, designated for the masterportal service, is the only client that allows access without authentication.
+Currently, the "geostack_public" client, designated for the Masterportal service, is the only client that allows access without authentication.

 Client scopes are predefined sets of permissions that can be assigned to clients.
 They define access rights and are reusable across clients, simplifying management.
-Three pre-defined scopes of importance are the api* scopes that add permissions to read, write, and delete on API endpoints.
+Three pre-defined scopes of importance are the api*

-3.3.
 Groups

 Keycloak groups are logical collections of users that simplify user management in applications.
 They allow administrators to organize users based on roles, permissions, or any other criteria.

-Groups with the attributes service and tenant set to true are utilized for dataspaces (see below).
-Child groups are currently not used (only applicable for CKAN).
-To create a new group, navigate to Groups and create a group for each dataspace, such as Dataspace_A, Dataspace_B.
+To create a new group, navigate to Groups and create a group for each data space, such as Data_space_A

-3.4.
 Events

 Keycloak events are notifications triggered by various actions within the Keycloak identity and access management system.
 These events provide insights into user authentication, authorization, and other system activities, aiding in auditing, monitoring, and security analysis.
 They cover actions such as login attempts, user creation, role assignments, and more, enhancing visibility and control over the system's operation.